U.S. Supreme Court lifts New York's pandemic-related eviction ban | Law-Order

 U.S. Supreme Court lifts New York's pandemic-related eviction ban

 The U.S. Supreme Court on Thursday lifted New York state's ban on residential evictions during the COVID-19 pandemic, handing a victory to a group of small landlords that challenged a moratorium that had been slated to expire on Aug.
-31. The justices, in a X-X decision, granted an emergency request by the landlords to lift the eviction ban while litigation over the dispute continues.
+31. The justices granted an emergency request by the landlords to lift the eviction ban while litigation over the dispute continues.
+Some landlords in the state could still could face another barrier.

 The U.S. Supreme Court on Thursday lifted New York state's ban on residential evictions during the COVID-19 pandemic, handing a victory to a group of small landlords that challenged a moratorium that had been slated to expire on Aug.
 31.